 YouTube Watch Time: Learn How A/B Testing Can Increase It

-We brought you some golden tips on how A/B testing custom thumbnails can bump up your YouTube watch time in a previous post.
+We’ve covered how A/B testing custom thumbnails can boost that all-important watch time.
 In this post, we will show you how to split test your titles, descriptions, and tags too!
-Take a look at our video for more info:

-Before we jump into A/B testing, let’s talk about how crafting a compelling YouTube title is one of the elements that takes your video from a poorly viewed one to a must-watch.
+Before we jump into A/B testing, let’s talk about how crafting the best title for YouTube videos can take a video from poorly viewed to a must-watch.

 - Include the keywords you want to be found for or rank for